cleesmith/picamera_motion_socket_flask/README.markdown

 * allow deletion of images via web app UI, or auto-delete after a week
 * allow different sort order of images via web app UI
-* use machine learning and pattern image analysis to track/detect patterns and trends within the captured images, yeah right, not unless my brain becomes much larger
+* use machine learning and pattern image analysis to track/detect patterns and trends within the captured images ... yeah right, not unless my brain becomes much larger
 * at night you may want to have server.py play a sound when a new image arrives, which could wake you up screaming "Annie get your gun!" ... of course, the name of your heavily armed partner may vary ... in case you're without a